nikitamehata23/gameclicky/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-<h1>Clicky-Clicky<h1>
+<h1>Game-Clicky<h1>

 <h2>Overview</h2>
 <ul>
-  <li>The Clickster is a web game application where users click images  in order to earn points.
-You win the game whenever you have clicked all 9 of the puppies.
-The only catch is that the puppies move in their location with every click...
+  <li>The gameclicky is a web game application where users click images  in order to earn points.
+You win the game whenever you have clicked .
 <h2>Technologies Used:</h2>
 <ul>
   <li>React.js- UI</li>